|

 know your love.
 As you took ordinary people of faith and guided them to feats

-beyond their own imagining, inspire us with the stories of these saints of until
+beyond their own imagining, inspire us with the stories of these saints of

-you eternally; through Jesus Christ our Lord.
+of you eternally; through Jesus Christ our Lord.

 C. Amen